openbraininstitute/brain-indexer/docs/multi_index.rst

 Synapse Indexes for Target GIDs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-SpatialIndex allows building multi-indexes only of those synapses which have a
+brain-indexer allows building multi-indexes only of those synapses which have a
 target GID from a user specified list.

 In order to save memory, it can be useful to construct this list only on one